tutorialhorizon/react-webpack-setup/README.md

 npm run dev
 ```

-The open `localhost:3000/notes.html` in your browser.
+Then open `localhost:3000/notes.html` in your browser and have some fun.